-On a fairly regular basis we receive questions related to the security of the data stored within Breeze.
-And this is a great question and one you should be asking – after all you owe it to the people in your church to ensure their personal data is protected.
+On a fairly regular basis we receive questions related to the security of the data stored within Breeze Church Management™.
+And this is a great question and one you should be asking – after all you owe it to the people connected to your church to ensure their personal data is protected.
 We’ve put this article together to outline the measures we take to ensure the security of your data.

 We want to be sure your data is safe - both on a server level and on an application level.
-To aid in this effort, Breeze routinely undergoes PCI compliance scans as well as penetration testing to help keep your data safe.
+To aid in this effort, Breeze undergoes ongoing penetration testing to help keep your data safe.

 Administrators can also determine if a user should be automatically logged out after a certain amount of inactivity.
 Different users can have different settings so that if desired, users with access to more sensitive data can be logged out sooner than those with less privileges.
 If you’re interested in more details on how these permissions work, check out our video on users and roles.

 Some churches like the peace of mind in knowing their data is backed up locally on their own computer.
 Breeze allows you to export key data into Excel files whenever you’d like (here's instructions on how to export this).
 Additionally, we assume no one likes to feel trapped and so if for some reason you find you need to switch from Breeze to something else (which we hope you won’t :)), this makes it easy to pack up your data and take it elsewhere.